-The Tenure Review Committee for Phase III consists of the Core Committee who will consult with the Vice President throughout the final phase of the tenure review process.
-The Vice President may attend meetings and provide input and consultation to the committee but he or she shall not be a voting member in the committee's final recommendation.
-In the unlikely event that the Vice President disagrees with the committee's recommendation, the Vice President may make an independent recommendation to the President for the President's consideration.
+The Tenure Review Committee for Phase III consists of the Core Committee who will consult with the Vice President throughout (6A.3.4).
+In the unlikely event that the Vice President disagrees with the committee's recommendation, they may make an independent recommendation to the President for the President's consideration.